 - Plug electronics into a power strip.
 Flip the switch off when you're not using them. - If you have many electronics, group them into several power strips.
 Put things you use at the same time, such as the computer and printer, on the same strip. - Put power strips in easy-to-reach places.
 They won't save energy if you don't turn them off regularly! - Don't put your TV on a power strip.
-Many TVs need to be reprogrammed if they are completely turned off, making them a bad fit for power strips.
+Many TVs need to be reprogrammed if they are completely turned off, making them a bad fit for power strips. - Make use of advanced or smart power strips.
+They automatically turn off the power to certain appliances when not in use.

-Turn off the TV when no one is watching
+Turn off the TV when no one is watching Why?

-Why?
 It's the easiest way to save.